pangyuteng/caserel/README.md

 For a demonstration, run script 'getRetinalLayersExample.m'.

-` How to pronounce CASeReL? say is like casserole
+` How to pronounce CASeReL? say it like casserole.
+The name is derived from "Computer-Aided SEgmentation of REtinal Layers in optical coherence tomography images".

 =======